Vitaly-Work/java-courses-gen-ai-bootcamp/introduction-to-microservices/tasks/containerization_overview/README.md

 - [Sub-task 2: Docker Compose file](#sub-task-2-docker-compose-file)
 - [Notes](#notes)

-> Note: This is the updated version of the task.
-If you have already started working on [the previous version](README-deprecated.md), please continue with the previous one.

 ## What to do

 In this module, you will adapt your services to use a containerization approach.